 The per capita income in Sturbridge in 2010 was $38,358, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $153,432 for a family of four.

 The people who call Sturbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sturbridge residents report their race to be White, followed by Asian.
-Important ancestries of people in Sturbridge include Irish, French , English, Italian, Scottish and Polish.
+Important ancestries of people in Sturbridge include French , English, Italian, and Scottish.